sneakysneak/docs/pages/custom-connectors/05-methods.md

 ## Parameters

 You can specify Parameters specific to this method.
+Read more about [parameters](./connector-parameters)

 ## Script

-You can add script specific to this method.
+You can add script to the connector to handle special situations.
+Read more about [scriptiog](./connector-scripting)

 ## Identity